Aman-Kimothi/CrossWordPuzzle/README.md

 # NoWordsFound

-A Cross Word Puzzle made by Trie Data Structure Implementation
+A Cross Word Puzzle made in the team event Hackathon 'Applied CS with Android' Hackathon.
+Trie implementation was done for building this application.